enthalpy change header image

 w = F x d

 Now if you consider any chemical reaction which releases a gas then this reaction will carry out work as the gas released has to push against the pressure of the atmosphere to escape and expand.
 This type of work is often called pressure-volume or simply PV work.
 As a simple example consider a reaction involving gases which takes place in a metal cylinder fitted with a movable piston, this is shown in the image below.
-As the reaction happens heat energy is given off and the piston is forced upwards by the gases produced.
+As the reaction occurs heat energy is given off and the piston is forced upwards by the gases produced.
 These gases are applying a force to the piston which moves; so we can say the gases are doing work on the piston.
 We can use the equation below to calculate the size of the force acting on the piston:

 force = pressure x area of piston